OpenCTI-Platform/docs/docs/usage/export.md

 ### Generate an export

-To export one or more entities direct or linked content you have two possibilities.
-First you can click on the button 'Open export panel'.
+To export one or more entities you have two possibilities.
+First you can click on the button "Open export panel".
 The list of pre-existing exports will open, and in the bottom right-hand corner you can configure and generate a new export.

 ![open export panel](assets/open_export_panel.png)